hchiam/form-utility-belt/README.md

 ## Features

 - Automatically record steps you take in filling out a form.
-Specify the hostname of sites you want it to be recording for.
+Specify the hostnames of sites you want it to be recording for.
 - To replay the steps, copy the JS steps to clipboard and paste them into the DevTools console.
 - Planned: automatically test combinations of inputs - https://github.com/hchiam/form-utility-belt/issues/3